 6. Tier 3 – Health system performance

 To provide effective health care, health services must be accessible, responsive, and culturally respectful.
-Some aspects of health system performance for Aboriginal and Torres Strait Islander people have improved the last decade.
+Some aspects of health system performance for Aboriginal and Torres Strait Islander people have improved over the last decade.
 However, there are still barriers to, and disparities in level of, access for Indigenous Australians compared with non-Indigenous Australians.